Inventory, lb : 0

 Triterpenoid is the main constituent of Pennywort responsible for treating various skin conditions.
 It also strengthens nervous functions and memory, reduces inflammation and fevers, clears toxins and relaxes blood vessels.

 Pennywort is most often sold as juice, but the leaves may also be eaten raw, dried, sautéed, or pickled.
 The juice of Pennywort is quite mild, but the fresh leaves have a much stronger taste and stand up well to bold accompanying flavors such as ginger, lemongrass, garlic, chilies, tamarind, coconut, coriander, fish sauce, sesame and lime.

 Pennywort is one of the most important medicinal herbs used in the Ayurvedic practices of India.
 It has been used as a meditation aid to develop the chakras at the crown of the head and balance the hemispheres of the brain.
-Citations of Pennywort’s benefits are found in the thousand year old medical text, ‘Sushruta Samhita’.
+Citations of Pennywort’s fits are found in the thousand year old medical text, ‘Sushruta Samhita’.

 Pennywort has a long history throughout eastern portions of Asia, specifically India and Malaysia.
 Today it may be found in tropical and subtropical countries including parts of India, Pakistan, Sri Lanka, Madagascar, South Africa and Eastern Europe.
 Pennywort prefers moist or wet soils and full sun, but also tolerates partial shade.

 Recipes that include Pennywort.
 One is easiest, three is harder.